Salmon P. Chase: Legacy

 After Chase's death in 1873, the Supreme Court established a tradition that a newly deceased Justice's chair and the front of the bench where the Justice sat will be draped with black wool crêpe, with black crêpe hung over the Court's entrance.

 The Chase National Bank, a predecessor of Chase Manhattan Bank which is now JPMorgan Chase, was named in his honor, though he had no affiliation with it, financial or otherwise.

-In 1845 Chase was presented with a silver pitcher by black leaders in the city of Cincinnati.
+In 1845, Chase was presented with a silver pitcher by black leaders in the city of Cincinnati.
 Engraved on the pitcher were the words “A testimonial of gratitude to Salmon P. Chase from the Colored People of Cincinnati for his various public services in behalf of the oppressed.

 In May 1865, Chase was elected a 3rd class companion of the Military Order of the Loyal Legion of the United States (MOLLUS).
 MOLLUS was an organization of Union officers who had served in the Civil War which allowed distinguished civilians who had supported the Union cause to join as 3rd class companions.
 Chase was one of the first to receive this honor and was assigned MOLLUS insignia number 46.

 Chase's portrait appears on the United States $10,000 bill, the largest denomination of U.S. currency to publicly circulate.
 The bill was last printed in 1945.
 In 1969, the Federal Reserve began withdrawing high-denomination bills from circulation, and as of 2009, only 336 $10,000 bills had not been returned for destruction.

 Chase County, Kansas, Chase City, Virginia, and towns named "Chaseville" in Florida, Massachusetts, North Carolina (from 1868 to 1871), New York, Ohio, and Tennessee were named in his honor.
 Camp Chase in Columbus, Ohio, and Chase Hall, the main barracks and dormitory at the United States Coast Guard Academy, are named for Chase in honor of his service as Secretary of the Treasury, and the United States Coast Guard cutter Chase (WHEC 718) is named for him, as are Chase Hall at the Harvard Business School, Chase House at the Tuck School of Business at Dartmouth College, and the Salmon P. Chase College of Law at Northern Kentucky University.
 He is featured on a New Hampshire historical marker (number 76) along New Hampshire Route 12A in Cornish.

+In 2024, the Salmon P. Chase Center for Civics, Culture, and Society was created at The Ohio State University in Columbus, Ohio.
+The Chase Center is an independent academic center.

+In popular culture

 Although not referred to by name, Chase was portrayed by Montagu Love in the 1942 film Tennessee Johnson and appears during Andrew Johnson's impeachment scenes.
-Chase was also portrayed by Josh Stamberg in the 2013 movie Saving Lincoln.
+Chase was portrayed by Josh Stamberg in the 2013 movie Saving Lincoln.

+Chase was portrayed by Mark Rand in the 2024 Apple TV+ miniseries series Manhunt.

+Chase is referenced in the TV animated adult show Archer as the man on the $10,000 bill.